 - Determine which channels your customers are using the most and choose to invest your time and marketing efforts there.

 - Keep your content relevant to each marketing channel (for example, photos and videos do well on TikTok and Instagram, while longer text-based content works better on blog posts or newsletters).

 - Provide cross-channel customer support, such as email support, social media messaging or phone calls.

-- Invest in online and offline marketing tools, like easy-to-use email marketing software for personalized campaigns, customizable website builders, social media management software and in-store experiences for in-house clients.
+- Invest in online and offline marketing tools, like easy-to-use email marketing software for personalised campaigns, customisable website builders, social media management software and in-store experiences for in-house clients.

 Allow Customer Feedback to Lead the Way